 A Discovery Group is a small group Bible study using a booklet called Growing in Christ as a teaching tool.
-Discovery Groups are typically comprised of six to twelve people.

-Everyone who attend the Christian Life and Witness Course will be trained how to lead a Discovery Group.
-Shortly after classes, the Celebration office will mail to each church a list of their trained members who volunteered to serve as a leader.
-Churches can use this list of workers to help implement their follow-up plan.
+Discovery Groups are typically comprised of six to 12 people.
+Everyone who attends the Christian Life and Witness Course will be trained on how to lead a Discovery Group.
+Shortly after classes, the Celebration office will mail to each church a list of their trained members who volunteered to serve as leaders.
+Churches can use this list of workers to help implement their follow-up plans.